isinghrana/fabric-samples-healthcare/analytics-bi-directlake-starschema/automated-setup.md

     ![Run Notebook](./Images/run_install_notebook.jpg)

    - The notebook will execute each cell one by one.
 The final cell triggers the **Fabric Data Factory pipeline**.
    - This pipeline runs **asynchronously** and typically takes **20 to 45 minutes** to complete.
    - At this point, the notebook execution is complete—you can safely close it.
    - Workspace should have all the components available as shown in the screenshot, you’re free to step away and return later; the **Lakehouse tables will be loaded with data** once the pipeline finishes.

     ![Installed Components](./Images/demo_components.jpg)

-4. Monitor the Pipeline Execution

-Navigate to the **Fabric Data Factory pipeline**, then from Run menu click **“View Run History”** to see the execution history and click the Activity Name **cms_pipeline** to monitor the execution details.
+4. Monitor Pipeline Execution - Navigate to the **Fabric Data Factory pipeline**, then from Run menu click **“View Run History”** to see the execution history and click the Activity Name **cms_pipeline** to monitor the execution details.
+Alternatively you can use Fabric Monitor Hub to monitor the pipeline execution.

   ![Pipeline Run](./Images/monitor_pipeline_run.jpg)